cmstead/JFP/README.md

 Upcoming to do items:

 - [ ] when (Executes as a single-case conditional, i.e. if without an else)
+- [ ] eitherWhen (performs either on the result of a conditional expression)
 - [ ] max
 - [ ] min
 - [ ] fac (factorial)